Spring Gear Guide

 Looking forward to riding season ahead?
 We are!
 Get excited to ride with our guide.Download Now

-While Bike to Work Week is celebrated all across the US, a smaller, similar biking event is gaining momentum in Silicon Valley, CA. On May 23, 2015, the 2nd annual Bike to Shop Day will be encouraging people to do their errands by bike as part of national Bike Month.
+While Bike to Work Week is celebrated all across Canada and the US, a smaller, similar biking event is gaining momentum.
+Cities around the world will be taking part in Bike to Shop Day which encourages people to do their errands by bike and show stores and city planners the importance of bikes as an attractive, active, ecological and economical mode of transportation.

-Janet Lafleur, the product marketing manager for a Silicon Valley tech company and an everyday cyclist, started the event in 2014 after realizing that many people still viewed shopping by bicycle as a fringe activity, or even impossible.
+Bike To Shop Days got it’s start in the US when Janet Lafleur, the product marketing manager for a Silicon Valley tech company and an everyday cyclist, realized that many people still viewed shopping by bicycle as a fringe activity, or even impossible.

 “There’s all this emphasis in the US on either sport riding or bike commuting in a traditional sense, but there was no attention that was being paid to these smaller errand trips that I was doing all the time,” said Lafleur.
 Since the majority of Americans shop closer to their homes than they work, biking to the shops is a more attainable goal than bike commuting for anyone who may be hesitant to get started on two wheels.